NicholasTanz/ComposersCanvas/frontend/README.md

 - `dockerfile` - Contains the Dockerfile for the frontend to build the image.

 ## Notes:
 1. Many of the files were not mentioned in the repository structure.
 This is because they are mainly for configuration and setup purposes.
-They are unlikely to be modified very often.
 These files include:
 - `editor` - Contains the configuration for the editor used in the frontend.
 - `.gitattributes` - Contains the Git attributes for the frontend.